himanshunaidu/ESPNetv2_CoreML_Conversion/README.md

 This directory contains the minimal code to convert ESPNetv2 to CoreML format.
 The conversion is done using the `coremltools` library, which provides a convenient way to convert PyTorch models to CoreML.

+## Environment Setup

+To set up the environment, you can use the provided `espnetv2_coreml_conversion.yml` file.
+This file contains all the necessary dependencies to run the conversion script.

 ## Command

 To convert the ESPNetv2 model to CoreML format, run the following command: